 In general, under PRC law, the parties can conclude a contract in written form or any other form.
-According to 490(2) of the Chinese Civil Code, the written form requirement of a contract is not mandatory, and does not affect the effect of the contract.
+According to article 490(2) of the Chinese Civil Code, the written form requirement of a contract is not mandatory, and does not affect the effect of the contract.

-Under normal circumstances, a signature or seal is the proof of the establishing of the contract.
+Under normal circumstances, a signature or seal is proof of the establishment of the contract.
 According to article 490(1) of the Chinese Civil Code, when the parties conclude a contract in written form, the contract is established when both parties have signed it, affixed their seals thereon or have affixed their fingerprints thereon.

-As for the signature and the stamp, in China, a stamp usually prioritises, and has external effect that can be regarded as agency authority.
+Regarding the signature and the stamp, in China, a stamp usually has priority and has the external effect that can be regarded as agency authority.
 Under PRC law, the company stamp is the externalisation of the company's will and is legally binding, which is of great significance for commercial activities.

-It is possible to conclude a contract online under the Chinese Civil Code and E-commerce Law of the PRC.
+It is possible to conclude a contract online under the Chinese Civil Code and E-commerce Law of the PRC (E-commerce Law).